turingschool/mod-0-curriculum/syllabus.md

 ## Grading
 While we don't have a traditional grading scale at Turing, your successful completion of this course depends on your ability to complete assignments on time, implement feedback on those assignments, and demonstrate your learning in a live evaluation.
 Follow the links below to find all required assignments for your specific program:

 - [Back End Mod 0 Assignments]({{ site.baseurl }}/back-end)
 - [Front End Mod 0 Assignments]({{ site.baseurl }}/front-end)

+At the very top of each program page, you will see a link to a Trello board that also outlines each required task along with the due date.

 ### Implementing Feedback
 Throughout the course, students will complete many assignments to demonstrate their understanding of the topics.
 These assignments are organized into segments of work, with each segment due by the next live session.
 It is expected that students implement feedback provided by staff.
 Sometimes this will mean revising submissions and other times this will mean implementing that feedback in future assignments.
 In the event a student gets behind and needs an extension and/or support to adjust their schedule to get back on track, it is the student's responsibility to proactively reach out and discuss what that could look like.